 22. V&A Waterfront

-23. Eat, drink, party at Mojo Market
+23. Eat, drink, and party at Mojo Market

-Mojo Market is a well known food and lifestyle market in Sea Point.
+Mojo Market is a well-known food and lifestyle market in Sea Point.
 It has over 30 stalls that provide delicious food, drinks, and artisan products.
 It is a leisure place with beautiful and several sitting areas for its customers.
 With our city pass ticket, we got a voucher for R100 that we could spend on drinks.
-A great place for evening drinks, karaoke and the best pork ribs and French fries we had.
+A great place for evening drinks, karaoke, and the best pork ribs and French fries we had.
 It is like the Kenyan Nairobi Street Market.

 24. Party on Long Street

-In summary, Cape Town is an incredible place to visit and has a lot of activities for any kind of traveller.
+In summary, Cape Town is an incredible place to visit and has a lot of activities for any traveler.
 With proper arrangements, you can enjoy as many activities as you can within a week for about Kshs.160,000 on the lower side.
 I have seen Kenyan tour companies planning similar trips for about $1,600 which is roughly 200,000 depending on the dollar exchange rate.
 It is an option to explore if you can’t plan the trip on your own.

 See you soon ??.